This Keyboard was giving to Dungeon Studios as payment for

 |

-That would keep your hands from sweeting during
+That would keep your hands from sweating during

 those tough action packed games.
 Andy would have